RafaSonofEl/ai-case-study/README.md

 ### How is your company performing relative to competitors in the same field?
-Anduril has 419 competitors and currently ranks 2nd, per Tracxn.
+*Anduril has 419 competitors and currently ranks 2nd, per Tracxn.*

 ## Recommendations

 ### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+--- *N/A*

 ### Why do you think that offering this product or service would benefit the company?
+--- *N/A*

 ### What technologies would this additional product or service utilize?
-The top three products and patents that they sell/hold pertain to diagrams, sensors, and digital photography.
+*The top three products and patents that they sell/hold pertain to diagrams, sensors, and digital photography.
+However, for Anduril to maintain their competitive edge they should invest in building a network of efficient shipping partners and they should establish a global infrastructure system that circumvents traditional shipping lanes/routes to maintain quick product delivery for their customers during crucial geopolitical conflicts and to avoid bottle necking.*

 ### Why are these technologies appropriate for your solution?
+--- *N/A*
 ## Bibliography
 1. [^1](https://www.bloomberg.com/news/features/2019-10-03/tech-s-most-controversial-startup-now-makes-attack-drones) Brustein, Joshua (October 3, 2019).
 "Tech's Most Controversial Startup Now Makes Drone-Killing Robots".
 Bloomberg Businessweek.
 Retrieved July 26, 2021.
 2.